 I use them in this Irish banger skillet with traditional ingredients that you’d normally find in a classic Colcannon.

-Why you’ll love this Irish banger sausage skillet:
+Why you’ll love this Irish banger skillet:

 - It doesn’t make a mess of your kitchen, because you only use one skillet for cooking.